 When thinking about reducing plastic use in our kitchens, soft plastics such as cling film and cellophane wrappers are usually the first things that spring to mind.
 However, there are many hard plastics that we use every day in our kitchens without even thinking about it.

-To keep your eco-conscience as clean as your dishes, why not invest in some bamboo cleaning products.
-Items like the ProCook Bamboo Dish Brush cost around the same as their plastic counterparts but are made from 100% natural Bamboo, the world’s fastest renewable resource.
+To keep your eco-consciousness as clean as your dishes, why not invest in some bamboo cleaning products?
+Items like the ProCook Bamboo Dish Brush cost around the same as their plastic counterparts but are made from 100% natural bamboo, the world’s fastest renewable resource.

 Recycled Kitchens

 Thinking about buying a new kitchen and looking to make an ethical choice?
-Usually when we buy a new kitchen, we dispose of our used kitchen into a skip; incurring a significant cost in the process both financially and to our environment.
-Around 30% of the kitchens skipped in the UK can be regenerated and reused by eco/cost conscious buyers and you’ll be delighted to hear that in selling your used kitchen our Carbon Calculator predicts that it will also give you and a family a full year of living carbon neutral!
-To find out more, please see our explanatory video.
+Usually, when we buy a new kitchen, we dispose of our used kitchen in a skip, incurring a significant cost in the process, both financially and to our environment.
+Around 30% of the kitchens skipped in the UK can be regenerated and reused by eco-/cost-conscious buyers, and you’ll be delighted to hear that in selling your used kitchen, our Carbon Calculator predicts that it will also give you and your family a full year of living carbon neutral!